Hero banner image

 Whether you prefer the action-packed lifestyle on Kiawah Island or the laid-back Lowcountry vibe on Seabrook Island, there’s a perfect vacation rental for everyone when you book with Kiawah or Seabrook Exclusives.
 We offer 180+ of the finest vacation rentals across the Islands with exceptional guest services and amenities.

-Where To Play Pickleball On Kiawah Island?
+Best Places To Play Pickleball On Kiawah Island

-Among the plethora of recreational options on Kiawah Island, pickleball has emerged as a favorite amongst residents and visitors alike.
+Among the variety of recreational options on Kiawah Island, pickleball has emerged as a favorite amongst residents and visitors alike.
 Dating back to backyard boredom in the mid-1960s, Pickleball combines the essence of tennis, badminton, and ping-pong into a fun, fast, spirited sport suitable for all ages and skill levels, from millennials to the golden age!

 Whether you’re obsessed with pickleball or just dinking your paddle into the excitement of America’s fastest growing sport, we’ve got the latest scoop on where to play pickleball on Kiawah Island.

-Local’s Favorite Pickleball Courts:
+Local’s Favorite Pickleball Courts

 Roy Barth Tennis Center